 There are also two different payment rates.
 These include time-of-use and non-time-of-use rates.

 Nevada’s State Renewable Energy Programs

-We want you to have clean air and your state does too.
+Go Solar Group wants clean air for Nevadans and so does the state.
 Each state has different renewable energy programs.
 Nevada has some pretty good ones.